 CONFLICT OF INTEREST DECLARACTION (COI), KUB GROUP CODE OF CONDUCT AND BUSINESS ETHICS (CoBE) AND ANTI-CORRUPTION AND BRIBERY CODE (ABC)

-VENDOR represents that it is aware of and shall comply with KUB's COI, CoBE and ABC, copy of which is attached hereto as Appendix 1 and Appendix 2 respectively.
+VENDOR represents that it is aware of and shall comply with KUB's COI, CoBE and ABC.
 VENDOR shall be responsible to inform itself of KUB's COI, CoBE and ABC as may be published and updated from time to time.

 PURCHASER shall without prejudice to any other rights PURCHASER may have, terminate this Agreement in the event of any breach of this condition by VENDOR and/or the VENDOR's personnel.